magneticio/vamp/docs/content/installation/container_drivers.md

 - [Docker](#docker)
 - [Mesosphere Marathon](#mesosphere-marathon)

-> **Note:** As mentioned in the overview, Vamp Router **should always** be able to find and route traffic to addresses of any of the containers deployed, regardless of the container driver.
+> **Note:** As mentioned in the [components overview](/documentation/installation/components/), Vamp Router **should always** be able to find and route traffic to addresses of any of the containers deployed, regardless of the container driver.

 ## Docker